 No, unlike synthetic lashes, mink lashes cannot get wet.
 Water will cause the curl of the extension to relax and the lashes will become straight.

 Do fake lashes come off in water?

 Fake lashes don’t come off in water unless they are poorly made, the adhesive is not waterproof or there’s a solvent in the water such as salt or chlorine.

 Getting eyelash extensions is a way to accent your eyes.
 Instead of limiting your opportunities, it adds to your fun and frolic.
 That being said, when you’re going swimming, always remember to protect your eyes and lashes with proper care.

-As lash technicians use different types of adhesives, you must specifically ask for details about it before leaving the salon.
+As lash technicians use different types of adhesives, you must specifically ask for details about them before leaving the salon.
 Also, follow their instructions on cleaning and drying your lash extensions.

 I hope that this article helped to answer all your questions.
-If there’s something bugging you about this topic, feel free to leave a comment and I will get to it pronto.
+If something is bugging you about this topic, feel free to leave a comment and I will get to it pronto.